AmmoniumThioglycolate/webDev-coursework/README.md

 A leaderboard showing the top scores (the scores are stored in a json file hosted on the server).
 Moving the mouse on the page triggers confetti (a function imported from the web) Mouse click triggers (triumphant) music.

+#Test for pu;; request.
+This is for my own puproses.
+IGNORE